Paaao/invaders_tracking/README.md

 Invaders found: 8
 Radar image with identified invaders saved in: ./data/output.txt
 ~~~~
-And output with overlay of found invaders on radar map can be found in *output.txt* file.
+And output with overlay of found invaders on radar map can be found in *./data/output.txt* file.
 Some detailed examples of output with invaders found (and highlighted) in *detailed_results.pdf*